Find Out If You’re Registered And Where To Vote!

 The Hamilton County Board of Elections has a link to check your voter registration status.
 You must provide your name, AND address, to verify whether you are registered.
 If you are registered, the portal will also provide the address of where you should go to vote, as well as a sample ballot.
 You can use the sample ballot to familiarize yourself with the issues and candidates on the ballot before you go to vote.

 If you are not registered, or need to update your registration information, the State of Ohio has an online voter registration page.
 The page has information about where you can go to register in person, as well as how to register by mail or online.
-Either way, you will need to have or obtain an official Ohio identification card or driver’s license in order to register.
+Either way, you will need to have or obtain an official Ohio identification card or driver’s license in order to register

 The deadline for all voter registration options is 30 days prior to the election.
 If you are registering by mail, it must be postmarked by the voter registration deadline.
 If you register in person or online, you must do so by the 30th day before the election.
 You, or another person acting on your behalf, also may deliver your application to one of the offices of the board of elections.
 If you miss the deadline, you will not be eligible to vote until subsequent elections.
-PLEASE NOTE THAT THE 2023 DEADLINE TO REGISTER FOR THE GENERAL ELECTION ALREADY EXPIRED.
+PLEASE NOTE THAT THE 2024 DEADLINE TO REGISTER FOR THE GENERAL ELECTION HAS ALREADY EXPIRED.

 Assistance Available for People with Disabilities: